ttkorhonen/myDocument/docs/mrfioc2/event-system-intro.md

 \"upstream\" to the EVG via the distribution layer.
 In the upwards direction, the distribution layer nodes act as concentrators, multiplexing the streams from below into one stream going upwards.
-Obviously, as upstream events go through the concentrators, a full determinism cannot be guaranteed; phase synchronicity with the master clock is preserved though.
+Obviously, as upstream events go through the concentrators, full determinism cannot be guaranteed; phase synchronicity with the master clock is preserved though.